isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-create.md

 ---
-title: Create a Third-Party Ad
+title: Create a Single Ad
 description: Learn how to create a single third-party ad.
 feature: DSP Ads
 exl-id: d93c6a66-a5cb-4117-97e8-424422200fce
 ---
-# Create a Third-Party Ad
+# Create a Single Ad

+You can create individual native display ads or third-party ads.

 To create multiple third-party ads at a time, see [Create Multiple Third-party Ads](ad-create-multiple.md).